NOTE:

 Most students will be provided with a course plan via the myGPS Degree Audit tool that contains their recommended courses.
 This plan will serve as a roadmap for the upcoming self-registration period.
 Students are encouraged to log in to myEFSC and review their most current plan in myGPS with their high school counselor.

-Priority Registration: Who's eligible?
+Priority Registration: Who's Eligible?

 Registration Process Overview